Slimnios/SaGess/README.md

 This will run with default parameters found in configs/train/train_default.yaml, configs\model\discrete.yaml and configs\general\general_default.yaml.
 They set the different parameters for DiGress by default.

-Datasets, number of graphs subgraphs to train on, their size and sampling method are to be set manually in src/dataset/large_graph_datasets.py.
+The following parameters: dataset, number of subgraphs to train on, their size and sampling method are to be set manually in src/dataset/large_graph_datasets.py.

 You can also find the evaluation pipeline in src\evaluation.py